 e.
 Handle Disputes Calmly and Professionally

 Approach any payment disagreement calmly and professionally.
-Addressing problems in a respectful manner protects customer connections and promotes cooperative problem solving, which benefits both parties in the long run.
+Addressing problems respectfully protects customer connections and promotes cooperative problem solving, which benefits both parties in the long run.
 Staying collected also allows you to think clearly and identify the best answer.

 2. Best Practices for Issuing Invoices and Receipts